-- Staff worked with the Arapahoe County Sheriff's office in 2016 to assess the vulnerability of ACWWA facilities and services.
-During 2017, staff continued to assess infrastructure to ensure ACWWA's water supply is protected and established processes to handle critical issues.
-Staff conducted table top exercises and developed standard operating procedures for incidents to ensure that ACWWA will be able to handle such incidents should they occur, and keep customers informed.
+- Staff worked with the Arapahoe County Sheriff's office during 2016 and 2017 to assess the vulnerability of ACWWA facilities and services.
+During 2018, staff continued to assess infrastructure to ensure ACWWA's water supply is protected, and established processes to handle critical issues.
+Staff conducted table-top exercises and developed standard operating procedures for various types of incidents to ensure that ACWWA will be able to handle such incidents should they occur, and keep customers informed.